 Welcome, Log in

 Most commercial / semi-commercial roasters I’m acquainted with sell Costa Rica on the darker side of roasts, with at least a spotty oil on the beans.
 I feel that Costa Rica rarely makes a good choice for dark roast, as the body becomes too thin as you go into the 2nd cracks.
-This coffee is really good at City roast, say 400 degrees bean temperature, and at that level it showcases a nice (not obnoxious) brightness and floral and sweet orange undertones -- really enjoyable.
-At Full City, say 407 degrees, the brightness is subdued and the coffee is more well rounded.
-I wouldn't take this bean darker than that unless you want to pull espresso shots with it, at which point you could take it 5-10 seconds into 2nd cracks.
+This coffee is really good at Full City roast, say 408 degrees bean temperature --about 60 seconds out of the 2nd cracks begininng.
+At that level it showcases its floral and sweet orange undertones -- really enjoyable.
+I wouldn't take this bean darker than that unless you want to pull espresso shots with it, at which point you could take it 10+ seconds into 2nd cracks.